-The candidate must have written two full movements of the score in pdf format A4 (21X29,7) or B4 (26X35) portrait or landscape (italian).
+The candidate must have written one full miniature of the score in pdf format A4 (21X29,7) or B4 (26X35) portrait or landscape (Italian).

-The selection panel will shortlist four scores from those received.
+The selection panel will shortlist maximum four scores from those received.

 2. Selection panel

-The selection panel will be made up of the Chief Conductor and Music Director of the Orchestre national d’ÎIe-de-France, Case Scaglione, the conductor Léo Margue, composer Isabel Mundry who will be this year’s guest judge and mentor, composer Edith Canat de Chizy, soloist who will perform the work and a musician of the Orchestre national d’Île-de-France.
+The selection panel will be made up of the Chief Conductor and Music Director of the Orchestre national d’ÎIe-de-France, Case Scaglione, the conductor who will lead the final concert, composer Chaya Czernowin who will be this year’s guest judge and mentor, composer Daniele Ghisi and a musician of the Orchestre national d’Île-de-France.